Adam’s NOVA Forecast for 11.26.19

 Here’s a look at your extended forecast:

-Saturday: Mostly cloudy with rain likely.
-Mixing is possible, especially in higher elevations.
+Saturday: Partly to mostly cloudy with a chance for a wintry mix.
 Highs in the low 40s.

 Sunday: Cloudy with rain likely.
-Highs in the upper 40s to low 50s.
+Highs in the mid to upper 40s.

 Have a great day!